-There are various schemes and developmental policies initiated for the betterment of numerous targeted social groups in the Centre and the State level.
-Considering the quantum of resources in the nature of funds, manpower and expertise that have been committed and/or expended in pursuance to these laws and policies, it is expedient to assess and evaluate their success and to study and learn from their shortcomings, which can be worked upon to identify areas that are yet to fall within the ambit of governmental largesse.
-A Centre for research in a national law university such as WBNUJS skilled in assessing the implementation of such laws and policies and in understanding their efficacy and limitations would go a long way in assisting the state government in the system of progress, and in turn help in creating a better perception about the government among the populace of the state.
+There are various schemes and developmental policies initiated for the betterment of numerous targeted social groups in the Centre and the State levels.
+Considering the quantum of resources in the nature of funds, manpower and expertise that have been committed and/or expended in pursuance to these laws and policies, the Centre finds it expedient to assess and evaluate their success and to study and learn from their shortcomings, which can be worked upon to identify areas that are yet to fall within the ambit of governmental largesse.
+A Centre for research in a national law university such as WBNUJS skilled in assessing the implementation of such laws and policies and in understanding their efficacy and limitations would go a long way in assisting the state government in the system of progress, and in helping in the creation of a better perception about the government among the populace of the state.

 However, to ensure an effective implementation of these well-intentioned policies and schemes, it is mandatory that a rigorous analysis be taken up by policy experts and trained researchers.
 The researchers at the Centre do the necessary analysis and act as think-tanks to aid and advise the government in adopting and executing policies that can address varied concerns of citizens in real time.
 CRSGPP functions as a watch-dog to monitor and regulate the activities of the government, analyses whether the objectives of legal instruments are being met properly and assesses whether the executive wing of the government faces problems in the implementation of these legal instruments.
 In doing so, the Centre devises solutions to critical issues, and finds out ways in which identified loopholes can be addressed.

-Sometimes it can so ensue that inspite of effective implementation of a good law there aren’t enough steps taken to formulate and initiate changes as per the law which leaves the legislative intention unfulfilled.
-It is prudent to carry out studies to gauge if the enacted law is serving the ends of justice and/or what are the roadblocks.
-Other important issues such as evaluation of the sufficiency of budget allocated for a policy, and evaluation of government initiative in emancipation of the economically depressed or vulnerable sections of the society, will require a Centre to undertake research and come up with an informed report based on data, after having employed proper methodology and scientific tools.
+Sometimes it can so ensue that in spite of effective implementation of good laws there aren’t enough steps taken to formulate and initiate changes as per the laws which leaves the legislative intention unfulfilled.
+CRSGPP thinks it is prudent to carry out studies to gauge if the enacted laws are serving the ends of justice and/or what are the roadblocks.
+Other important issues such as evaluation of the sufficiency of budget allocated for a policy, and evaluation of government initiatives in emancipation of the economically depressed or vulnerable sections of the society, requires the Centre to undertake research and come up with informed reports based on data, after having employed proper methodology and scientific tools.